Standard C++ Modules

 $ clang++ -std=c++20 -g Use.cpp -fprebuilt-module-path=.

-Note that currently the compiler doesn’t consider inconsistent macro definition a problem.
+Note that the compiler currently doesn’t reject inconsistent macro definitions (this may change in the future).
 For example:

 $ clang++ -std=c++20 M.cppm --precompile -o M.pcm